thosgood/this-weeks-finds/markdown/101-151/week147.md

 week147

-Various books are coming out to commemorate the millennium\.... describing the highlights of the math we\'ve done so far, and laying out grand dreams for the future.
+Various books are coming out to commemorate the millennium\.... describing the highlights of the math we've done so far, and laying out grand dreams for the future.
 The American Mathematical Society has come out with one:

-1\) Mathematics: Frontiers and Perspectives, edited by Vladimir Arnold, Michael Atiyah, Peter Lax and Barry Mazur, AMS, Providence, Rhode Island, 2000.
+1) Mathematics: Frontiers and Perspectives, edited by Vladimir Arnold, Michael Atiyah, Peter Lax and Barry Mazur, AMS, Providence, Rhode Island, 2000.

 This contains 30 articles by bigshots like Chern, Connes, Donaldson, Jones, Lions, Manin, Mumford, Penrose, Smale, Vafa, Wiles and Witten.
-I haven\'t actually read it yet, but I want to get ahold of it.
+I haven't actually read it yet, but I want to get ahold of it.

 Springer Verlag is coming out with one, too:

-2\) Mathematics Unlimited: 2001 and Beyond, edited by Bjorn Engquist and Wilfried Schmid, Springer Verlag, New York, 2000.
+2) Mathematics Unlimited: 2001 and Beyond, edited by Bjorn Engquist and Wilfried Schmid, Springer Verlag, New York, 2000.

 It should appear in the fall.

-I don\'t know what the physicists are doing along these lines.
+I don't know what the physicists are doing along these lines.
 The American Physical Society has a nice timeline of 20th century physics on their website:

-3\) The American Physical Society: A Century of Physics, available at
+3) The American Physical Society: A Century of Physics, available at
 <http://timeline.aps.org/APS/home_HighRes.html>

-But I don\'t see anything about books.
+But I don't see anything about books.

-One reason I haven\'t been doing many This Week\'s Finds lately is that I\'ve been buying and then moving into a new house.
+One reason I haven't been doing many This Week's Finds lately is that I've been buying and then moving into a new house.
 Another is that James Dolan and I have been busily writing our own millennial pontifications, which will appear in the Springer-Verlag book:

-4\) John Baez and James Dolan, From finite sets to Feynman diagrams, preprint available as [math.QA/0004133](http://arXiv.org/abs/math.QA/0004133)
+4) John Baez and James Dolan, From finite sets to Feynman diagrams, preprint available as [math.QA/0004133](http://arXiv.org/abs/math.QA/0004133)

 So let me talk about this stuff a bit\....

 As usual, the underlying theme of this paper is categorification.
-I\'ve talked about this a lot already - e.g. in \"[week121](week121.html)\" - so I\'ll assume you remember that when we categorify, we use this
+I've talked about this a lot already - e.g. in "[week121](week121.html)" - so I'll assume you remember that when we categorify, we use this
 analogy:

     SET THEORY                          CATEGORY THEORY